 Timezone: Eastern Time (US & Canada)

 Chris Taylor is a global business leader and entrepreneur, and a two-time defense industry CEO.
 Recognizing his work as a business leader, he was named as one of “HillVets’ 100 of 2014” most influential veterans in America and named one of “15 to Watch in 2012” by GovCon Executive magazine along with fellow CEOs and cabinet members.

-Chris is also an adjunct associate professor at Georgetown's Security Studies Program where he teaches the graduate course, "The Business of National Security", and will be teaching, "Hacking for Defense" in the Spring of 2017.
+Chris is also an adjunct associate professor at Georgetown's Security Studies Program where he teaches the graduate courses, "The Business of National Security", and "Hacking for Defense".

 Chris spent 14 years in the U. S. Marine Corps as an enlisted infantryman and Force Recon Marine.
 Twice selected for meritorious promotion, he was the Distinguished Honor Graduate at the NCO Leadership Academy and the Distinguished Leadership Graduate at Amphibious Reconnaissance School.
 Chris finished his undergraduate degree at night and left the Marine Corps in 1999. to attend the College of William & Mary where he earned his MBA in 2002, and received the Dean’s Award for Leadership and Service at graduation.
 He is also a 2008 graduate of the Harvard Kennedy School, where he earned a Master of Public Administration degree and was elected by his class to lead them into Harvard Yard for graduation.
 Chris also served as the Director of the Harvard Defense & Security Initiative and as a member of the Defense Leadership Project at Harvard’s Center for Public Leadership where he co-authored, Transforming the National Security Culture.